 RUL 6.2 Each team should appoint a Game Day Manager whose responsibility lies in the control and monitoring of spectators for the smooth running of the day and to ensure that Match Officials are escorted to and from their dressing rooms.

-RUL 6.3 Medical requirements As a minimum, the host institution/Playing Entity for each match must ensure that there are ample first aiders within a proximity of the pitch to provide immediate emergency care and any host venue should demonstrate a risk assessment and plan in the event each first aider at the venue is providing care (e.g. stopping matches from progressing until resource is available).
-It is recommended that a dedicated qualified first aider is pitchside for each match.
+RUL 6.3.1 As a minimum, the host institution/Playing Entity for each match must ensure that there are ample first aiders within close enough proximity of the pitch to provide immediate emergency care as and when required.
+Any host venue must demonstrate on request a risk assessment and plan in the event that each first aider at the venue is providing care (e.g. stopping matches from progressing until resource is available).
+It is recommended that a dedicated qualified first aider is pitchside for each match, but this cannot be a player named on the fixture team sheet.

 RUL 7 Match balls In compliance with the RFL Laws of the Game, size 5 balls must be used in all matches and shall be submitted to and approved by the Match Official before the commencement of the match.